altafkhan098/demo-repository/README.md

 > "The best way to predict your future is to create it." – A.P.J Abdul Kalam
 > Also, a great way to spend your time is to create websites that honor great people... like this one. 😉

-Remember, if you think you can’t create something amazing, just remember: **Dr. Kalam probably built rockets before breakfast**. 😄
+Remember, if you think you can’t create something amazing, just remember: **Dr. Kalam probably built rockets before breakfast**..